MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: System Overview

+where $\mathcal{B}=(s_{\max}+1)R$.
+Thus, a larger $s$ corresponds to more configurations with fewer initial resources, and vice versa.

-\subsection{System Overview}
+\section{System Overview}

-Figure~\ref{fig:overview} provides an overview of \sys’s framework, which consists of five components: 1) The \sys controller interacts with users and the Spark SQL server, and controls the tuning process.
-2) The knowledge database stores both observations and meta-features from the current task as well as historical tasks, which are used to identify similarities between tasks.
-3) The search space optimizer identifies an optimal subspace from the original search space.
+Figure~\ref{fig:overview} provides an overview of \sys, which consists of five components: 1) The controller interacts with users and the Spark SQL server, and controls the tuning process.
+2) The knowledge database stores both observations and meta-features from the current task as well as historical tasks.
+3) The search space optimizer identifies a promising subspace from the original search space.
 4) The configuration generator suggests a set of promising configurations.
-5) The multi-fidelity optimizer is responsible for partitioning and arranging the evaluations of varying fidelity.
+5) The multi-fidelity optimizer constructs fidelity levels and schedules evaluations across them.